CVE-2025-69350 Overview

 Immediate Actions Required

-- Update the Themepoints Accordion plugin to a patched version when available from the vendor
+- Update the plugin to a version higher than 3.0.3 once the vendor publishes a patched release.

 Patch Information